Modern Literature Collection

 Special Collections then set about acquiring manuscript materials, such as personal and editorial correspondence, publishers’ proofs, drafts, and ephemera, that reflected the writers’ compositional processes and provided biographical information.
 This strategy created a set of unique literary archives that now forms the core of the Modern Literature Collection.

-The Department complemented this important body of papers with definitive collections of the published work of these authors—appearances in periodicals, first editions, later editions, copies corrected or inscribed by the author, and books containing contributions, translations, biographies, and critical studies—in order to create a research archive of print material to accompany the manuscripts.
+The Department complemented this important body of papers with definitive collections of the published work of these authors—appearances in periodicals, first editions, later editions, copies corrected or inscribed by the author, and books containing contributions, translations, biographies, and critical studies—to create a research archive of print material to accompany the manuscripts.
 In a few cases, Special Collections even collected this printed matter for authors whose papers they were not able to acquire.
 The result is a multi-layered and broad-reaching collection that provides scholars with meaningful perspectives on the authors’ lives and work.

 The work of forty-six writers, all but two of whom were then currently living, was reflected in the initial Modern Literature Collection.
 Today, the Collection’s list has grown to more than 175 authors, presses, and journals, with more than 125 of these represented by manuscript materials.
 The prescience and commitment of the original panel reaped great rewards, producing a set of printed and manuscript collections that are internationally recognized and accessed by scholars from around the globe.